South Library (Islington): 1920 seizure by unemployed persons

 The library was completed in 1916, but its opening was postponed when it was requisitioned as a Food Control Office during World War I.

 In early November 1920, a number of unemployed Islingtonians (mostly veterans) seized the still-empty library building for accommodation during the winter.
 The Unemployed Relief Committee representing them argued that "their work was more urgent than the provision of an additional library."
 The Committee made clear that they would not leave the building willingly, and did not take up the Mayor's offer of using a room in the Islington public baths instead.
 That winter, at least 8 other public buildings across London were seized including the Finsbury Public Library, Tottenham Town Hall, and Walthamstow Public Baths.
-On the 18th of November, the Labour Mayor and Borough Council decided to allow the Committee to use the building.
+On 18 November, the Labour Mayor and Borough Council decided to allow the Committee to use the building.

-8 weeks after the seizure however, the Mayor called in the police, and forcefully evicted the Committee on December 30, 1920.
+8 weeks after the seizure however, the Mayor called in the police, and forcefully evicted the Committee on 30 December 1920.
 The Mayor suggested that they could have stayed in the building, but "when they threatened to smash shop windows and the revolutionary element began to creep in I decided it was time to shut the place up."